Salesman Sample Stoves / Toy & Child

 newest version is so rough and poorly cast that you can hardly read the

-name in the front.
+name in the front door.
 They are also put together with Phillips head screws

 and the stove lids are so poorly done that no question should remain as